 Plot the graph for 20 days into the season, where the initial number of leaves was 18 000.

-2. Using the graph in question 1, estimate how many leaves will still be on the tree after 9 days.
+Using the graph in question 1, estimate how many days will elapse until there are only 5,000 leaves left on the tree.